batmany13/about-me/README.md

 I adapted this from the [Finding my ideal leader exercise](https://docs.google.com/document/d/1S4DSgLhlAS2ods_mVqBh8v-55zPRjshBSkfmojmlz2A/edit) I did.

-### I care deeply about the whole self
+### I care deeply about how much you care

 I think "caring" is so important, I wrote an [article](https://medium.com/@batmany/caring-makes-or-breaks-an-engineering-organization-5431fdad3327) about it.
 It's not just that I care about you as a person, your background and your growth but I also care that I create an environment to allow your caring to flourish.
 There is a concept of "discretionary effort" and I believe caring about what you do is what drives the most of it out of people.

 ### I like trying new ideas all the time

-I am an entrepreneuer at heart which means I love ideas and know implementing them is the only way to know if it'll actually work.
-Thus, I learn towards action and executing.
+I am an entrepreneuer at heart which means I love trying out new ideas and see if it'll actually work.
+Thus, I lean towards action and executing.
 I might read an article, synthesize the learnings and then apply the concepts the very next day (I consider this my superpower).
 Its not that I am "fickle", its I want to see if I can apply what I learn.
 And if I see something works, I'll continue to use and refine it.

 ### I am transparent about work and my own fallibility